Dr Selin Kudret

 - +44(0) 20 8417 5074 Ext:

-Selin's research interests include employer branding, corporate social responsibility, congruence research (person-organisation fit and psychological contract breach), workplace stress, organisational commitment and engagement, and advanced quantitative research methods.
+Selin's research interests include employer branding, corporate social responsibility, workplace stress, congruence research (person-organisation fit and psychological contract breach), and advanced quantitative research methods.

-Selin collaborates with industry for various research and consultancy projects in the UK and across the globe.
+Selin collaborates with industry in various research and consultancy projects in the UK and across the globe.
+Her research findings and evidence-based practical solutions have been extensively used by her partnering organisations.
 In her doctoral research, she conducted a global scale, industry-funded project in collaboration with a major international bank across its 13 countries, numerous branches, and three operation centres.
-She developed a model of the perceived employer brand and, in the context of this international bank, investigated employee responses to the brand (e.g. organisational commitment and engagement, turnover, positive word of mouth, in-role performance).
+She developed a model of the perceived employer brand and investigated employee responses to the brand (e.g. organisational commitment, turnover, in-role performance).
 Her doctoral thesis was approved without corrections and was nominated for the King's-Elsevier Outstanding Thesis Prize by her examiners.
-Recently, she has collaborated with a leading service organisation in the UK and examined workplace stress and its implications on employee wellbeing, engagement, in-role performance, and turnover.
-Her research findings and evidence-based practical solutions have been extensively used by her partnering organisations.

-Selin regularly communicates her research in academic and professional communities.
-She has presented her research at various international conferences and gave key-note talks in numerous professional events.
-Her papers are currently under review in top-tier academic journals.
+Selin communicates her research regularly in academic and professional communities.
+She has presented at various international conferences and gave key-note talks in numerous professional events.

 - Employer branding